jianzhnie/LLamaTuner/README.md

 ## Supported Datasets

-As of now, we support the following datasets, which are all available in the [Hugging Face datasets library](https://huggingface.co/datasets/).
-As default, we use the [Standford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset for training and evaluation.
+As of now, we support the following datasets, most of which are all available in the [Hugging Face datasets library](https://huggingface.co/datasets/).

 - For supervised fine-tuning:
   - [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca)